A lasting gift in your Will.

 A bequest is an instruction in your Will to leave a gift (money, property or other asset) to a specific person, organisation or charity.
 Your Will is an important document that must be properly prepared and executed and we recommend that you seek legal advice when writing or updating your Will to ensure that your wishes are met.

-After your loved ones are provided for, you may want to consider leaving a gift to the WAE Foundation.
+After your loved ones are provided for, you may want to consider leaving a gift to the Wild Cat Conservation Foundation.

 There are several types of bequests, which include: